nzunigag/nzunigag.github.io/_posts/2020-05-22-Costa-Rica.md

 categories: [Travel]
 ---

-I want to give you my top 10 reasons to visit Costa Rica.
+I want to share with you my top 10 reasons to visit Costa Rica.

-1. It's Pura Vida
+1. Among the top 15 of the happiest countries in the world
-2. No army
+2. No army since 1948 (70+ years)
-3. Natural-sourced energy
+3. Oldest democracy in Latin America (since ~1889)
-4. Protected areas
+4. Generates 99% of its electricity using natural sources
-5. Exotic animals living in their natural habitat
+5. 28% of its area is protected as national parks, reserves, or wildlife refuges
-6. Active volcanos
+6. Contains 4-6% of the world's biodiversity
-7. Awesome and warm beaches
+7. 200+ volcanic formations... but just 7 are active volcanoes ;)
-8. Two oceans
+8. 1,290 km (800 mi) of coastline with the most stunning beaches of the world
-9. Swimming with sharks
+9. Surfing 2 oceans in one day
-10. Solid democracy
+10. It's Pura Vida